janboddez/indieblocks/README.md

 ## How
 IndieBlocks provides a number of blocks that can be used to add microformats to posts without having to tweak HTML.
 It also adds a number of "short-form" Custom Post Types.
 (Both are optional, like, well, all of IndieBlocks features.)

+Because we generally prefer core blocks over custom solutions, and, for certain "IndieWeb post type," a single custom block doesn't cut it, a number of so-called "block patterns" are provided as well.

 IndieBlocks also hooks into the existing Micropub plugin, so that Micropub posts are given the correct post type, and, when applicable, "microformats" blocks.

 If you're running a "block theme," it will attempt to add "microformats2" to it.
 (If your theme already supports microformats2, just leave this part disabled.)

-Optionally, enable webmentions for posts, notes, and likes (and any other post types of your choosing).
+There's also Webmention, which can be enabled for posts, notes, and likes (and any other post types of your choosing).
 This, in combination with the aforementioned microformats2 and this plugin's blocks (and block patterns), will enable richer _cross-site_ conversations.
 (If you're perfectly happy with your existing Webmention setup, here, too, you can simply leave this setting disabled.)

 ## Classic Editor and Themes
 IndieBlocks, despite its name, runs just fine on sites that have the Classic Editor plugin installed, or don't (yet) use a "block theme."
 The Custom Post Types and Webmention options will just work.
 Microformats, however, will need to be added sme other way.
 (It's absolutely okay to run a "classic" theme with microformats2 support and add microformats to posts by hand or through a different plugin.)